en English

 Aging

-You can perform a dead pixel test on your screen on DeadPixelTest.org.
-We provide a simple and effective way to test for dead pixels on your screen.
-When you visit the website, you will be presented with a series of solid-color screens, each of which is designed to highlight any dead pixels on your screen.
-To perform the test, simply follow the instructions which will guide you through the process of testing your screen for dead pixels.
-If you have any dead pixels, they will be easily noticeable as small, discolored dots on the solid-color screens.
+Seeing weird spots on your screen?
+You probably have a dead or defective pixel.
+The most common method to detect them is to display one color at a time on your entire screen.</br></br><b>Display One Color at a Time on Your Screen </b></br></br>What you need to do is test displaying a few colors across your entire screen to see if you notice any odd-looking spots.
+Keep in mind that they can be dark, white, or any color that is a combination of the 3 primary colors (at full intensity).
+So the pixel might be 'dead' or 'stuck'.
+We recommend testing all primary colors and all their combinations before concluding that you do not have a dead pixel.
+You can perform a dead pixel test on your screen via DeadPixelTest.com.tr.
+We offer a simple and effective way to test for dead pixels on your screen.
+When you visit the website, you will be presented with a series of solid colored screens, each designed to highlight dead pixels on your screen.
+To perform the test, simply follow the instructions that will guide you through the process of testing your screen against dead pixels.
+If you have any dead pixels, they will be easily noticeable as small, discolored dots on the solid colored screens.